ouss4m4/digincome/content/blog/nfts/how-to-start/index.md

 a conclusion ? what are you waiting for. go get your MetaMask wallet. and start exploring the [OpenSea](https://opensea.io?ref=0x008d8c1adf0ece93d7a4464854c50590e0c3f0db) . there is nothing more to it . it is so simple. if you still have something on your mind that needs clearance. do not hesitate to ask in the comments. i will personally answer your question if i can.

-if you are hesitant on how to pick an NFT. read this article here that will show you what and how people are speculating prices and how you can make money trading NFTs.
+if you are hesitant on how to pick an NFT. read this article here <a href="/nfts/valuable-nfts/"> How to pick Valuable NFTs </a>